ucb-bar/maveric-bringup/README.md

 - Short all grounds together (FMC + banana plug ground)
 - Headers for Vadj, VDD, GND, all FMC provided supplies

+#### JTAG Pull-ups(downs)

+Here is what all the various vendors have to say about JTAG pullup / pulldown resistors on JTAG nets from the target side.

+- Xilinx
+  - TDI + TMS pullup to VCC via 4.7k
+  - TCK + TDO floating
+- Altera
+  - TDI + TMS weak pullup via 10k (TDI optional)
+  - TCK weak pulldown via 1k
+  - TDO floating
+- ARM
+  - TMS + TDI + TDO + nSRST + nTRST pullup
+  - TCK pulldown
+  - TRCK pulldown
+  - All resistors should be 10k, except 4.7k for nSRST
+- Lattice
+  - TMS + TDI + TDO pullup via 4.7k
+  - TCK pulldown via 4.7l
+  - 100nF cap between VREF and GND near JTAG header

+OK, after looking at all this conflicting information, I have made a decision.

+- TMS + TDI + TDO pullup via 4.7k
+- TCK pulldown via 4.7k
+- RTCK floating
+- TTRST_N + TSRST_N pullup via 4.7k (not going to chip, just in case the adapter wants to see these nets, this might be overkill and stupid)
+- 100nF cap near connector on VREF
+- Make sure all of these are easy to desolder if necessary

 ##### Decap

 - Same strategy as hyperscale chip